Nova-was-taken/My-Ships/README.md

 # My-Ships
-This is a repository of my ships created in the Ship Editor, this has the ships i'm trying to pracice unique stuff with as well using my current ones as a base
+Repository of my ships (and bits of them) and has some other codes as well